The JWST-NIRCam View of Sagittarius C. III. The Extinction Curve: Photometric catalogues

 \subsection{Point spread function fitting photometry}

-We carried out point spread function (PSF) fitting photometry on the Stage\,2 NIRCam images, i.e., before combining them into mosaics.
+We carried out point spread function (PSF) fitting photometry on the Stage\,2 NIRCam images, i.e. before combining them into mosaics.
 This approach was chosen because the photometric zero points vary significantly between different NIRCam detectors.
 This also allowed us to estimate robust uncertainties from independent measurements because the majority of sources were observed multiple times, that is, in images with different dither offsets and even with different detectors.

 We extracted the image, its corresponding error map, and the pixel map with the data quality flags from the multi-extension fits files.
 The error map is automatically generated by the JWST Stage\,2 pipeline and contains the uncertainty estimates for each pixel, provided as standard deviations.
 These uncertainties are computed by combining the variance due to Poisson noise and read noise, which are also included as separate extensions in the FITS file.
 We created saturation masks for each image by using the corresponding pixel data quality flags.
-A bad pixel map was created from the non-saturated pixels that were flagged as hot, cold, or "DO\_NOT\_USE".
+A bad pixel map was created from the non-saturated pixels that were flagged as hot, cold, or `DO\_NOT\_USE'.
 We filled all bad and saturated pixels in the error map with the median of the ten highest valid values of the error map, which was necessary for subsequent processing.
 The precise value used to fill the error map did not have any significant effect on the outcome.

-Subsequently, we used the {\it stpsf} tool to create theoretical PSFs for each detector and filter (\href{https://stpsf.readthedocs.io/en/latest/}{https://stpsf.readthedocs.io/en/latest/}).
+Subsequently, we used the {\it stpsf}\footnote{\url{https://stpsf.readthedocs.io/en/latest/}} tool to create theoretical PSFs for each detector and filter.
 Saturated stars were repaired by fitting the theoretical PSFs to their unsaturated wings, after having subtracted bright, but unsaturated stars from their vicinity.
 For this, we used a modified version of the \texttt{repair\_saturated} routine from the {\it StarFinder} software package \citep{Diolaiti2000}.
 Repairing the saturated stars proved to be essential to minimise the photometric contamination of nearby stars and to avoid the detection of spurious sources in the diffraction spikes of the saturated stars.